IDMNYU/audiolab/docs/synths.md

 *Notes:*
 - A pulse sent into input *16* of the DUSG-XL will fire a single **envelope** at output *10* based on the rise and fall times of the slope generator.
-- Voltage sent into the signal input (*1*) of the DUSG-XL will be slewed (smoothed) based on the rise and fall times of the slope generator to create a DC signal at output *10*.
+- Voltage sent into the signal input (*1*) of the DUSG-XL will be slew limited (smoothed) based on the rise and fall times of the slope generator to create a DC signal at output *10*.
 The DUSG XL performs full-wave rectification of the input signal first, so negative input voltage from a bipolar source will be flipped positive before smoothing to perform as an **envelope follower**.
 - Connecting the gate output *15* to the trigger input *16* of the DUSG-XL will make the module function as an **oscillator**, generating a triangle wave shaped by the rise and fall times at output *10*.
 Outputs *11*, *12*, and *14* (top half) output different waveforms - a sinusoid tracking the rise fall stages, an AC inverted triangle wave centered around 0V, and a pulse (square) wave.
 - If the rise and fall time add to a greater period than a pulse wave sent to the trigger input *16*, the DUSG-XL can be used as a **harmonic subdivider**. generating oscillators at 1/2, 1/3, etc. the frequency of the incoming signal.
 - The DUSG-XL can be used as a [monostable](https://en.wikipedia.org/wiki/Monostable) **pulse delay**, where a pulse at input *16* will echo at output *15* at the end of the rise and fall times.